robinbramdata/futurejobsai/README.md

 # Welcome to FutureJobsAI
-Explore jobs, tasks, Processes and prompts involving AI.
+Explore jobs, tasks, processes and prompts involving AI.
 [Deliver a Pursuasive Presentation](jobs/executive-leader.md)

 ## Help Define the Roles of the Future!